nevernervous78/nirpyresearch/README.md

 Snippets and data from the blog of [Nirpy Research](https://nirpyresearch.com/).

 ## Data
-Thsi folder contains the original datasets used in some of the posts.
+This folder contains the original datasets used in some of the posts.

 ### milk.csv
 This dataset is used in the following posts: